vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 1. An example:
-    In the next lab you will add contents to the `build.gradle` file that you create later in this lab.
+    In the next lab you will add contents to the `build.gradle` file that you created earlier in this lab.
     You want to go directly to the solution:

     ```bash